 - a) Prediction #3: Which orientation of the rod will be easier to balance: with the masses far away from your hand (Figure 3a) or with the mass near your hand (Figure 3b). - b) Try balancing the rod each way was your prediction correct?
-Draw Figure 3 in your journal, and label r for each rod.
-Briefly explain the difference between the two orientations using the idea of moment of inertia, I, where
+Draw Figure 3 in your report, and label r for each rod.
+Briefly explain the difference between the two orientations using the idea of moment of inertia, I, where he rod is easier to balance in position (a).
+The noment of inertia is greater in this orientation c) You will also find a red and blue plastic rod in the lab.
+Both rods are of the same mass.
+Using one rod at a time, hold it in the center with one hand, and rotate clockwise and counterclockwise (Figure 4).

-$$I = \sum{i=1}^{N} m_i r_i^2$$
+$$I = \sum{i=1}^{N} m_i r_i^2$$ The rod is empty moment of